Honest Deputy vs RosterElf comparison 2026 (Australia)

 Timesheet review, approvals & payroll export

 Deputy's payroll and timesheet process is split across multiple areas of the system.
 Timesheet review happens separately from payroll settings, which results in more screens to navigate and a less unified workflow.
-The in-built payroll module can streamline some tasks, but only for businesses that choose to pay for the additional payroll add-on.
+The in-built payroll module can simplify some tasks, but only for businesses that choose to pay for the additional payroll add-on.

 Deputy supports export formats for Xero, MYOB, QuickBooks and other accounting platforms.
 Its overall approach is modular and capable, but it requires more configuration and a deeper understanding of the product to use effectively.

-RosterElf provides a streamlined payroll preparation process that brings timesheet review, rounding, approvals and export into a unified workflow.
+RosterElf provides a simplified payroll preparation process that brings timesheet review, rounding, approvals and export into a unified workflow.
 Shifts can be auto-approved when enabled, and auto-rounding rules are applied before export.
 A clear "ready for payroll" dashboard ensures managers always know which timesheets still require attention.

 Exporting to Xero and MYOB is seamless, with award interpretation applied before the data is sent across, reducing the need for manual corrections.